Foodstuffs

 At Christmas, Foodstuffs helps create something truly special through their support of the Food Market at the Christmas Joy Store.
 Thanks to their generosity, whānau facing hardship can celebrate the festive season with kai on the table, presents under the tree, spending meaningful time together, just like everyone else.

 “We’re both excited and deeply grateful to be working with Foodstuffs North Island.
-This partnership means we can reach more whānau with the essentials they need and will allow more people access to the basics they need each day to get by.
+This partnership means we can reach more whānau with the essentials they need.
 Our partnership is about more than food on the table; it’s about dignity, connection, and community.
 Together, we’re wrapping kindness around those who need it most, and showing families that in tough times, their community has their back.
 Ngā mihi nui to everyone at Foodstuffs North Island for the support".

 Sarah Page, Chief Executive, Kindness Collective